top of page

 • Your Own Body: Your heart is pumping, your lungs are breathing, and your eyes are translating light into a coherent spatial reality—all without your conscious intention.
 Imagine if it were not that way.
 Imagine if you had to consciously, actively remember to breathe every few seconds.
 The fact that these intricate systems just work is a miracle.

 • Consciousness Itself: The simple, unexplainable fact that you have the ability to experience is the ultimate magic.
-The capacity to see, taste, touch, and be aware is a fundamental aspect of reality that defies any simple explanation.
+The capacity to see, taste, touch, be aware of our immediate surroundings.
+The ability to tell stories and hold identities; to create, to experience joys and disappointments ... these aspects of reality exist profoundly, and we continue to learn more about how and why it all works.

 • Video Gaming: The technological leap from first-generation cartridge console to a modern online game like Overwatch—where a dozen people interact in real-time across the globe, enabled by invisible forces like Wi-Fi—is an incredible feat that a child born today will simply accept as normal.